 (Laughter)

-All right, what we’re just feeling there is plus-one emotional resilience, means you have the ability to provoke powerful, positive emotions like curiosity or love, which we looking at baby animals, when you need them most.
+All right, what we’re just feeling there is plus-one emotional resilience, which you have the ability to provoke powerful, positive emotions like or love, which we feel looking at baby animals, when you need most.

-Here’s a secret from the scientific for you.
-If you can manage to experience three emotions for every one negative emotion over the course an hour, a day, a week, you dramatically improve your and your ability to successfully tackle any problem you’re facing. this is called the three-to-one positive emotion ratio.
-It’s favorite SuperBetter trick, so keep it up.
+Here’s a secret from the scientific literature for you.
+If you can manage experience three positive emotions for every one negative emotion the course of an hour, a day, a week, you dramatically improve your health and ability to successfully tackle any problem you’re facing.
+And this is called three-to-one positive emotion ratio.
+It’s my favorite SuperBetter trick, so keep up.

-All right, pick one, last quest: Shake someone’s hand for seconds, or send someone a quick thank you by text, email, or Twitter.
+All right, pick one, last quest: Shake someone’s hand six seconds, or send someone a quick thank you text, email, Facebook or Twitter.
 Go!

 (Chatting)

 Looking good, looking good.
-Nice, nice.
-Keep it up.
+Nice, nice. it up.
 I love it!
-All right, everybody, is +1 social resilience, which means you actually get strength from your friends, your neighbors, your family, your community.
-Now, a great way to boost social resilience gratitude.
+All right, everybody, that +1 social resilience, which means you actually get more strength your friends, your neighbors, your family, your community.
+Now, a great to boost social resilience is gratitude.
 Touch is even better.

-Here’s one more secret for you: someone’s hand for six seconds dramatically raises the level of oxytocin your bloodstream, now that’s the trust hormone.
-That means that all of who just shook hands are biochemically primed to like and to help each other.
-This will linger during the break, so take of the networking opportunities.
+Here’s more secret for you: Shaking someone’s hand for six dramatically raises the level of oxytocin in your bloodstream, now that’s the hormone.
+That means that all of you who just shook hands are biochemically primed to like and want help each other.
+This will linger during the break, so take advantage of networking opportunities.

 (Laughter)

-Well, you have successfully completed your quests, let’s see if I’ve successfully completed my mission to you seven and a half minutes of bonus life.
-Now I get to one more little bit of science with you.
-It out that people who regularly boost these four types resilience — physical, mental, emotional and social — live 10 years longer than else.
+Well, you have successfully completed your four quests, let’s see if I’ve successfully completed mission to give you seven and a half minutes of life.
+Now I get to share one more little bit of science you.
+It turns out that people who regularly boost these types of resilience — physical, mental, emotional and social — live 10 years longer everyone else.
 So this is true.
-If you are regularly the three-to-one positive emotion ratio, if you are never sitting still more than an hour at a time, if you are reaching out to one person you about every single day, if you are tackling tiny goals to boost willpower, you will live 10 years longer than everyone else, and here’s where that math I you earlier comes in.
+If you are regularly the three-to-one positive emotion ratio, if you are never sitting still for than an hour at a time, if you are reaching out to person you care about every single day, if you are tackling tiny goals to boost your willpower, will live 10 years longer than everyone else, and here’s where that math I showed you comes in.

-So, the average life expectancy in U.S. and the U.K. is 78.1 years, but we know from more 1,000 peer-reviewed scientific studies that you can add 10 years of by boosting your four types of resilience.
-So every single year you are boosting your four types of resilience, you’re actually earning .128 more of life or 46 more days of life, or 67,298 minutes of life, which means every single day, you earning 184 minutes of life, or every single hour that are boosting your four types of resilience, like we just did together, you are earning 7.68245837 minutes of life.
+So, the average life expectancy in the U.S. and U.K. is 78.1 years, but we know from more 1,000 peer-reviewed scientific studies that you can add 10 years of life boosting your four types of resilience.
+So every single that you are boosting your four types of resilience, you’re earning .128 more years of life or 46 more days of life, or 67,298 minutes of life, which means every single day, you are earning 184 minutes of life, or single hour that you are boosting your four types of resilience, like we just did together, you earning 7.68245837 more minutes of life.

-Congratulations, those seven and a half minutes are all yours.
-You earned them.
+Congratulations, those seven a half minutes are all yours.
+You totally earned them.

 Yeah!